UDT-ITF/website/source/presentation/index.md

 ### 5.6.
 Annotation

 Annotations follow the [Web Annotation][org-w3c-webanno] data model.
-The description provided here is a summary plus any IIIF specific requirements.
+The description provided here is a summary plus any ITF specific requirements.
 The W3C standard is the official documentation.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][org-w3c-webanno-protocol].